Gardner Museum Heist —Blog

 Pretty standard stuff, except when the topic is the Gardner heist or maybe some other off-limits subject areas, apparently.

-Kurkjian, one of the original members of the Boston Globe Spotlight Team, was also the Globe's Washington Bureau Chief from 1986-1991, at the time of the Gardner heist, where his own reporting had most notably focused on a personal scandal involving Congressman Barney Frank, a leading liberal voice in the U.S. House of Representatives at that time.
-Frank survived the scandal.
+Kurkjian, one of the original members of the Boston Globe Spotlight Team, had been the Globe's Washington Bureau Chief from 1986-1991, at the time of the Gardner heist.
+His own reporting had most notably focused on a personal scandal involving Congressman Barney Frank, a leading liberal voice in the U.S. House of Representatives at that time.
+Frank survived the scandal, and went on to be one of the principal authors of the Wall Street reform legislation, Dodd-Frank, enacted in the wake of the 2008 financial crisis.

-When Kurjian retired after almost 40 years with the Globe in 2007, he continued on as a free lancer, writing mostly about the Gardner heist.
+When Kurkjian retired after almost 40 years with the Globe in 2007, he continued on as a freelance contributor, writing mostly about the Gardner heist.

-Less than two hours after I had emailed Robinson, Kurkjian, who shared all of the emails referenced here with me, wrote back to Robinson: "Thanks pal.
+Less than two hours after I had emailed Robinson, Kurkjian, who shared the emails referenced here with me, wrote back to Robinson: "Thanks pal.
 I think!"

 Kurkjian’s response, it is fair to say, suggests some ambivalence about his having received the information I shared with Robinson.